ngrayluna/academic-kickstart/content/post/P-Phase-Picker-Tutorial_PI/index.md

 <b>Download seismic data</b> → <b>Pre-process data & format it for training</b> → <b>Decide which DNN to use and create it</b> → <b>Train model</b> → <b>Analyze Results</b>

 For the sake of making the tutorial a little more digestable, we will split the tutorial into two parts.
-Part I (this notebook) will focus on: framing the problem, how to download data, and pre-processing the data we have downloaded.
+Part I (this post) will focus on: framing the problem, how to download data, and pre-processing the data we have downloaded.

+---

 <h2>Table of Contents</h2>